Q. What is the AGPT program?

 Q. How are the interviews conducted?

-A. This year MCCC will conduct virtual panel interviews for RACGP candidates.
+A. MCCC will conduct panel (likely virtual) interviews for RACGP candidates.
 ACRRM will conduct virtual Multiple Mini Interviews (MMIs).
 More details will be released soon.

 Q. How can I prepare for the interviews?